Cheryl Boone Isaacs: Academy work

 Boone Isaacs has been a member of the Academy of Motion Picture Arts and Sciences since 1987.
 All work for the Academy, even leadership roles, is on a volunteer basis.

 As President of the AMPAS, Boone Isaacs was instrumental in removing the restriction of the number of members allowed into the Academy, what had been a long-time membership cap.
 She also initiated a drive to invite over 400 new members, many of whom were young and came from diverse backgrounds.

-Boone Isaacs has been an active force in addressing the lack of diversity, and an imbalance of membership that is predominantly white and male.
-Other efforts that she is addressing include focusing on improving AMPAS mentorship programs, enhancing the student version of the Academy Awards and improving the scientific and technical council.
+Boone Isaacs has been an active force in addressing the lack of diversity within the Academy of Motion Picture Arts and Sciences, and the predominance of white men among its membership.
+Her efforts also included strengthening AMPAS mentorship programs, improving the student version of the Academy Awards, and enhancing the organization's scientific and technical council.

 Part of her duties as President included overseeing the Academy Awards.
 Boone Isaacs also oversaw the Governors Awards, where honorary lifetime achievement awards are given.
 Unlike the Oscars, the Governors Awards are not televised ceremonies.
 She has also spearheaded the development of an AMPAS museum developed in conjunction with Los Angeles Museum of Contemporary Art with a budget of $300 million, opening in 2017.

-At the 2015 Governors Awards, Boone Isaacs launched a new Academy initiative called A2020, which focused on improving representation of diversity—age, gender, race, national origin, point-of-view—and includes a five-year plan to focus on industry practices and hiring.
-Honorary Oscar-winner Spike Lee praised Boone Isaacs for her work towards diversity in Hollywood.
+At the 2015 Governors Awards, Boone Isaacs launched A2020, an Academy initiative focused on increasing diversity in terms of age, gender, race, national origin, and perspective.
+The initiative included a five-year plan addressing industry practices and hiring.
+Honorary Oscar-winner Spike Lee praised Boone Isaacs for her efforts to promote diversity in Hollywood.